For the Media

 Name Usage, Logos, and Images

 The name of our organization is “Hogg Foundation for Mental Health.”
 Any subsequent references in articles and other publications can read “Hogg Foundation” or “the foundation.”
 The Hogg Foundation for Mental Health logo should be reproduced only from supplied artwork.
 The logo should not be redrawn or altered in any way.
-Please reference our Brand Guide for more information.
+Please reference the Brand Guide or our Logo Use Guidelines for more information.

 The logos below are for media and grant partner use.
 To request a higher resolution version of the logo or for images of our mission in action, contact the Comunications unit.